ssharmaSD/predicting_power_outages/README.md

 Alternative hypothesis: The distribution of missingness for `res_price` is dependent upon `climate_category`.

-The observed test statistic is 0.51 for reference.
+The observed test statistic is 0.51.

-After our permutation testing where we used the Total Variation Distance (TVD) as the test statistic what we find is that the p-value is equal to 0.0 which is significantly lower than our significance level of 0.01 which means that we **reject** our null hypothesis meaning that we have sufficient evidence to suggest that the `res_price` missingness is dependent upon `climate_category`.
+After our permutation testing where we used the Total Variation Distance (TVD) as the test statistic what we find is that the p-value is equal to 0.0 which is significantly lower than our significance level of 0.01 which means that we **reject** our null hypothesis meaning that we have sufficient evidence to suggest that the `res_price` missingness **is** dependent upon `climate_category`.

 Let's try this process again but with the `cause_category`.